RubyRubenstahl/artikcloud-ProxyHub/README.md

     npm install
     ~~~

-Note it might take up to 1h on a slow computer to finish installation.

 ## Demo

  1. On a machine with a fixed IP address, run the command to start the server: